park-bench/torwatchdog/README.md

 _torwatchdog_ is a daemon that checks the availability of an arbitrary URL through Tor and sends encrypted notification emails using our gpgmailer daemon when the availability changes.

-torwatchdog is licensed under the GNU GPLv3.
+_torwatchdog_ is licensed under the GNU GPLv3.

 This is software is still in _beta_ and may not be ready for use in a production environment.

 Bug fixes are welcome!

 ## Prerequisites
+This software is currently only suported in Ubuntu 18.04

 Currently, the only supported method for installation of this project is building and installing a Debian package.
 The rest of these instructions make the following assumptions:

-*   Your server is running Ubuntu 18.04 LTS.
-(Other operating systems may work, but are not supported.)
-*   `build-essential` is installed on your build server.
-*   `devscripts` is installed on your build server.
-*   You are already familiar with using a Linux terminal.
+*   You are familiar with using a Linux terminal.
-*   You are familiar with using `git` and GitHub.
+*   You are somewhat familiar with using `debuild`.
-*   You already know how to use GnuPG.
+*   `debhelper` is installed.
-*   You are already somewhat familiar with using `debuild`.
+*   You are familiar with GnuPG.

 **NOTICE:** Some distributions, including Ubuntu, do not maintain a secure and updated version of Tor.
 Please manually add the Tor Project's Apt repository.
 Instructions are